 You’ve probably been hearing this a lot lately, but over the years your patients have become payers, too.
 The growth has primarily been led by high deductible health plans (HDHPs).
-In the last decade or so, HDHPs have almost doubled in the number of insured patients under 65.
+Between 2010 and 2018, HDHPs almost doubled in the number of insured patients under 65.
 Going from a quarter of the population to almost half of the population moving on to HDHPs is a big deal, let’s consider what that means.

 With this shift in responsibility, practices now have to cater to a payer that is entirely different from the insurance companies.
 The standard operational processes (claims, filing windows, denials, appeals, etc) you have in place to collect the bulk of your revenue simply (and obviously) will not work with patients.
 Patients are humans, with different documentation, needs, and behaviors.